“MY BICEPS AREN’T GROWING…”

 They also have the ability to do some shoulder flexion because of the long head’s attachment at the top of the glenohumeral joint.

-Believe it or not, your biceps are an incredibly small muscle, occupying only a very small portion of the anterior side of your arm.
+Believe it or not, your biceps are an incredibly small muscle, occupying only a very small portion of the anterior side of your upper arm.
 Because of all this accessory work, it’s easy to get too much volume in the biceps.

 It’s not about protein synthesis every 48 hours!